rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 copyable, as long as its input types are.
 The iterator type of `iota_view` is a random access iterator for reasonable lower bound types (e.g., integers).

-However, `ranges::iota` algorithm was added since C++23, later than`iota_view`.
+However, `ranges::iota` algorithm was added since C++23, later than `iota_view`.
 For the sake of completeness we might want to add a parallel variation of it as well.
 It's only going to give a syntactic advantage: if users already have `ranges::iota` in their code, parallelizing it would be as simple as adding an execution policy (assuming the iterator/range categories are satisfied).

-We do not propose parallel `ranges::iota` in R0.
+We do not propose parallel `ranges::iota` in both R0 and R1 for now.
 We are seeking for SG9 (Ranges Study Group) feedback.

 #### `adjacent_difference`